Our general eligibility requirements are that you must

 - having a high school diploma or a recognized equivalent such as a General Educational Development (GED) certificate;

-- completing a high school education in a homeschool setting approved under state law (or—if state law does not require a homeschooled student to obtain a completion credential—completing a high school education in a homeschool setting that qualifies as an exemption from compulsory attendance requirements under state law); or
+- completing a high school education in a homeschool setting approved under state law (or—if state law does not require a homeschooled student to obtain a completion credential—completing a high school education in a homeschool setting that qualifies as an exemption from compulsory attendance requirements under state law)

 To apply for Title IV aid, a student must submit a Free Application for Federal Student Financial Aid (FSFA).
 This is required for all students who wish to receive FSA.
 Through established formula a student’s need is calculated based on an analysis of household and financial information from the FAFSA.